UKCSE15L/cse15l-lab-reports/Lab5.md

 That concludes the EdStem portion of my lab report.

-The File and Directory structure needed to run my `grade.sh` bash script is as follows: You need the `grade.sh` shell script as well as the `TestListExamples.java` file.
+The File and Directory structure needed to run my `grade.sh` bash script is as follows: You need the `grade.sh` shell script as well as the `TestListExamples.java` file and the `lib` directory.
 The `grade.sh` script initializes all the other files you need.

 Here is the content of the `grade.sh` script: